-*If you are a GOT fan you will see many Game of Thrones Dubrovnik filming sites from the walls of Dubrovnik.
-I will point these out in the photos below so you can look out for them when you visit in person.
+*If you're a GOT fan, you'll see many Game of Thrones Dubrovnik filming sites from the walls of Dubrovnik.
+I'll point these out in the photos below so you can look out for them when you visit in person.

 *Pile Bay is one of the most used Game of Thrones Dubrovnik filming sites.
-The overall backdrop was used for the Blackwater Bay battle scenes, the stone walkway at the bottom left corner is where Sansa and Shae stood and spoke of the ships sailing by and making stories of where they were headed, and the beach in the middle is where we watched the departure and return of Myrcella.
+The overall backdrop was used for the Blackwater Bay battle scenes.
+The stone walkway at the bottom left corner is where Sansa and Shae stood and spoke of the ships sailing by...fantasizing of where they were headed.
+The beach in the middle is where we watched the departure and return of Myrcella.

 Enough with boring details!
 Take a look at how breathtaking these views are and get a little taste of Dubrovnik for yourself.

-Photo Diary of Walking the Walls of Dubrovnik
+Photo Diary of Walking the Dubrovnik city walls

 *Lovrijenac Fortress is a Game of Thrones Dubrovnik filming site for countless scenes.
 It's most known for the Red Keep.
 Popular scenes filmed here include Joffrey's name day tournament and the tense moment where Cersei demonstrates to Petyr Baelish that she can have him killed with the snap of her fingers.